 The Law Offices of Chicago-Kent, a teaching law office located in the law school, is one of the largest in-house clinical programs in the United States.
 The center is staffed by more than a dozen full-time attorneys and serves more than 1,000 clients each year.
-Students who intern in the law offices have the opportunity to work on cases in a wide variety of clinical practice areas - civil practice, criminal law, environmental law, family law, health law, immigration law, intellectual property law, mediation, and tax law - under the supervision of a clinical professor. and client representation; and specialized research and writing in such areas as securities, labor and employment, environmental, international, public interest, or intellectual property law.
+Students who intern in the law offices have the opportunity to work on cases in a wide variety of clinical practice areas-civil practice, criminal law, environmental law, family law, health and disability law, immigration law, intellectual property law, mediation, and tax law-under the supervision of a clinical professor.
+Other skills training opportunities are available through the Judicial and Advanced node with adjacent power connections.
+Networked workstations are devoted to student use throughout the building in three computer labs as well as in student lounges, the library, and even the cafeteria and atrium.
+Webbased student resources, including online registration and grading systems, are available 24/7 from anywhere with an Internet connection.
+Faculty members routinely prepare interactive tutorials that can be accessed by students ahead of class.